WORK for the mouth?

 OT Clinicians…New to pediatric therapy or need to brush up on the newest evidence-based practices?
 AOTA approved for 6 hours of PDUs.

-6) Use pixie-sticks candy and place their contents around the child’s mouth in different places, allow the child to use only his tongue to lick it off in front of a mirror.
+6) Use pixie-sticks candy and place its contents around the child’s mouth in different places, allowing the child to use only his tongue to lick it off in front of a mirror.
 Whipped crème, sugar-free jam, and flavored syrups are other ideas.
 Use a mirror and do it together!

 Looking for more ideas for sensory, brain breaks, and breathing exercises?
 We have the perfect thing for you….200 cards to print and use immediately!

 8) Use a vibrating toothbrush.
 Therapists recommend using vibration to ‘wake up’ the mouth.
 There are many different types available readily in stores or on Amazon.
 Try different flavors of toothpaste too.
 Remember that our senses need stimulation and mixing things up sometimes adds the extra sensory input we need.